Antox/Antox/README.md

 ###In Progress

 - [Implement jToxCore](https://github.com/Tox/jToxcore)
-- Store a list of up to date DHT servers
+- Store a list of up to date DHT servers (SettingsActivity)
+- Documenting the current code base

 ###TODO